Okira-E/goreports/README.md

   handlebars block.
 You can then access the properties of each object in the array like you would in a normal handlebars.

 #### Example
+This is a snippet of a template that uses all the syntaxes mentioned above:
 ```html
 <div style="max-width: 800px; margin: 0 auto;">
     <h1>Payment History Report</h1>